shogo54/scotland-yard-game/README.md

  - if you want to play easier mode, you need to change MrX instance in GameMaster class
  - change MrX class instance "mrx" from from CleverMrX to RandomMrX in the constructor of the class

-if you win, the pop up will tell you that you win if you loose, the pop up will tell you that you loose
+if you win, the pop up will tell you that you win. if you lose, the pop up will tell you that you lose

 Test play
  - as default, it shows where MrX is so that you can know the game works well